Emma Hartgrave was never supposed to fall for her bandmate—especially not him.

 Henry Mac.

 The entire control room froze like the King himself had just arrived.
-Sound techs, engineers—everybody stilled.
+Sound techs, engineers, everybody stilled.

-He leveled them on me.
+He levelled them on me.

 A look.
 A smirk.
 He took the cigar from his mouth.
 Held it in his fingers like a pool cue.